- RSV treatment at home is mostly supportive care: Rest, hydration, and comfort.

-- Babies and children with RSV often need extra fluids due to coughing and fever—breast milk, formula, water, or even popsicles and electrolyte drinks are acceptable if they encourage hydration.
+- Babies and children with RSV often need extra fluids due to coughing and fever—breast milk or formula for babies, water, popsicles, and electrolyte drinks for older children to encourage hydration.

 - The key indicator of hydration is urination at least once every 6–8 hours; less frequent peeing signals the need for medical evaluation.